Call For A Friendly Chat On: 01865 391187

 We understand that your priority when arranging live-in care is to find the very best care for your loved one, but once you have done that you have to determine how it will be paid for.
 Our guide explains the alternatives for funding live-in care and how to work out what you are eligible for.
 Funding may be available from the local authority or the NHS and there is also a range of benefits that your loved one may be entitled to.

 There are three ways that live-in care can be paid for:

 With local authority funding, the local council funds some or all of the care required.

+From October 2025 the upper capital limit will rise to £100,000 in savings.
 If you qualify for local authority funding for care at home, you should be offered a personal budget.
-This will enable you to make your own care arrangements.
+This will enable you to make your care arrangements.

 In some specific circumstances, the NHS will pay for the cost of care.
 There are two types of funding available: NHS Intermediate Care and NHS Continuing Healthcare.